wfhu/docker-swarm-full-stack/README.md

-## Now, let start to collect stdout log and transfer the log to ElasticSearch
+## Part Four, let start to collect stdout log and transfer the log to ElasticSearch

 *container stdout* -> *logspout in each node* -> *logstash inside the Cluster* -> *outside ElasticSearch*